-5.3 Flood Resistant and Resilient Construction
+5.4 Flood Resistant and Resilient Construction

 Flood resistant and resilient construction techniques should be incorporated into the design of the buildings where appropriate, in line with the CIRIA Code of Practice for Property Flood Resilience (C790).
 These include design features and finish materials to minimise the entry of water and/or reduce the damage in the unlikely event of the development being inundated.
+The use of non-return valves should be considered given the presence of surrounding public combined sewers.

-5.4 Flood Plan
+5.5 Flood Warning and Evacuation Plan

-It is recommended that a Flood Plan is prepared in consultation with London Borough of Tower Hamlets emergency planning team.
+It is recommended that a Flood Warning and Evacuation Plan is prepared in consultation with London Borough of Tower Hamlets emergency planning team.
 The objectives of the plan would be to reduce the risk to property and life by ensuring that all residents are aware of the potential risk of flooding and the procedures that should be implemented in the event that flooding is expected or has occurred.

-This would be achieved by:

-- Setting out the measures that would need to be taken if flooding is forecast, during flooding and following an 'all-clear' notification; - Summarising the roles and responsibilities for flood response and management; and - Describing how flood warnings are issued, flood warning codes and what they mean, and other sources of flood information
+This would be achieved by: 1) Setting out the measures that would need to be taken if flooding is forecast, during flooding and following an 'all-clear' notification; 2) Summarising the roles and responsibilities for flood response and management; and 3) Describing how flood warnings are issued, flood warning codes and what they mean, and other sources of flood information